 It contains all the font-weight info from lightest (1) to Heaviest (999).
 The font files are available for download, including static files that can be used on your PC.

-The CSS font-rule to add to your stylesheet can be found below assuming you have uploaded the font-file to your /css/ directory on the hosting account.
+The CSS font-rule to add to your stylesheet can be found below assuming you have uploaded the font-file to your /fonts/ directory on the hosting account.

 @font-face {